-20.1.2 Pseudo Synchronous Operation
+24.1.2 Pseudo Synchronous Operation

 In pseudo-synchronous mode, each transmit clock must be derived from the same time base as the receive clock in the device to which it is connected.
 The HyperTransportTM link output clock frequency for either device may be arbitrarily lower than the frequency programmed into its LinkFreq register, and must not exceed the maximum allowed receive clock frequency in the other device.
-The maximum allowed receive clock frequency of a link is the highest frequency indicated in the frequency capability register.
+The maximum allowed receive clock frequency indicated in the frequency capability register.
 A receive FIFO implemented to support pseudo-synchronous mode must both initialize the read pointer at link initialization and must periodically be kept from incrementing in order to maintain the required read-to-write pointer separation.
 This clocking mode will be fully specified in a future revision of this specification.

-20.1.3 Asynchronous Operation
+24.1.3 Asynchronous Operation